Water sources for Irrigation in headwater catchment over the Czech Republic in changing climate

 Short summary

 This study develops a new method to improve the calibration and evaluation of models that predict soil erosion by water.
-By using advanced imaging techniques, we can capture detailed changes of the soil surface over time.
+By using advanced imaging techniques, we can capture detailed changes in the soil surface over time.
 This helps improve models that forecast erosion, especially as climate change creates new and unpredictable conditions.
 Our findings highlight the need for more precise tools to better model erosion of our land and environment in the future.

 Petr Kavka, Luděk Strouhal, and Jiří Cajthaml